 The PI submits the complete proposal through eRA system for the approval of the GS investigators, faculty, and any personnel providing and/or committing effort to the proposed project.

 The PI routes the proposal/summary and internal budget to the department chair and/or administrative director/dean for review and approval.

 Completing a proposal for a contract is typically much more complicated than a grant application.
 Investigators should allow the ORSSP and the grant coordinator additional time to process the administrative component.

 The completed eRA approval routing log assures that all academic and administrative officials involved in the conduct of the proposed sponsored activity have reviewed and approved the proposal and agree to fulfill any and all commitments it sets forth.
 All members of the university responsible for the sponsored project must approve the proposal in the eRA system, documenting their accountability.

 After review and approval, all proposals are submitted by the ORSSP on behalf of the Georgia Southern University Research and Service Foundation.
 As the Authorized Organizational Representative (AOR), the Executive Director must approve all proposals before they are submitted to external funding agencies.

-The full proposal must be routed through the electronic research administration (eRA) system by the ORSSP five (5) business days before the funding agency’s deadline for internal approvals.
+The full proposal must be routed through the electronic research administration (eRA) system by Research Services five (5) business days before the funding agency’s deadline for internal approvals.
 Failure to comply may result in the proposal being returned to the PI without ORSSP approval.